AnhTTx13/askai/README.md

   - Click "Create API Key"
   - Copy the generated key

-- Set environment variables (bash-Linux):
+- Set environment variables (bas/Zsh):

-  - Check if had bash's configuration file
+  - Check if you had a configuration file

     ```bash
     ~/.bashrc
+    # or ~/.zshrc if you are using zsh
     ```

   - If the response is "No such file or directory", you will need to create this file before open it

     ```bash
     touch ~/.bashrc
-    open ~/.bashrc
+    nano ~/.bashrc
+    # or nano ~/.zshrc
     ```

-  - Set your API key by adding the following line into ~/.bashrc file:
+  - Set your API key by adding the following line into ~/.bashrc (or ~/.zshrc) file:

     ```bash
     export GEMINI_API_KEY=<YOUR_API_KEY>